Spatially Adapted First and Second Order Regularization for Image Reconstruction: From an Image Surface Perspective: Introduction

 The rest of the paper is organized as follows.
-In Section \ref{sec2}, we introduce the Weingarten map-based regularization, its geometric properties, and derive the spatially adapted first and second regularization model for image reconstruction.
-Section \ref{sec3} presents an proximal ADMM-based algorithm for solving the proposed model and discusses the convergence of the proposed algorithm.
-Section \ref{sec4} implements the comprehensive numerical experiments to demonstrate its effectiveness and superiority.
-We summarize our specific work with a conclusion in Section \ref{sec5}.
+In Sect. \ref{sec2}, we introduce the Weingarten map minimization model and verify its geometric properties in preserving image contrast, edges and corners of objects.
+Sect. \ref{sec3} is devoted to developing the numerical algorithm for the Weingarten map minimization model.
+We derive a hybrid nonlinear first and second order regularization from the proposed Weingarten map and discuss its numerical solution in Sect. \ref{sec4}.
+Sect. \ref{sec5} implements the comprehensive numerical experiments to demonstrate the effectiveness and superiority of the proposed method.
+We summarize our specific work with a conclusion in Sect. \ref{sec6}.

-Note that various derivation in the following sections may somehow lack rigorous mathematical foundations.
-Similar to the curvature-based regularizers such as Euler's elastica and mean curvature, we do not know the proper functional space to formulate problem \eqref{wHM}, obviously a subspace of $L^2({\rm{\Omega}})$.
-Hence, the existence of minimizers will be tasks for further studies.